Anurag-kuswaha/basic_CRD/README.md

    where n is the number of key-value pair
 ## Concept for storing the data
    i have used **hashing with chaining** concept for storing the data(key-value pair) and this result in a constant time access and minimum space complexity.
+   **NOTE**- key- value data will be as follow : key is string (example: nickname of the person)
+                                                 value is of JSON object (JSON will store two value ( example: name of the person and the age))
 ## Working
    program starts execute from the main function object of **CRD** class is created in the main function.

-   NOTE- key- value data will be as follow : key is string (example: nickname of the person)
-                                             value is of JSON object (JSON will store two value ( example: name of the person and the age))

    calling the operations function of the **CRD** class to take the user operation input.
  ## operation() function :